 If you go to Lisbon by bus, it is about 45-50 minutes.
 A train journey takes approximately the same time.

 Setúbal is not a huge city, the train station is about a 15-minute walk from the city centre.
 It means it can take you under 2 hours to get to the largest city in the country.

 From Lisbon, you can pretty much travel the whole world.
 So, yes, we can say that Setúbal is quite well-connected.

 Amenities in Setúbal

 Setúbal has an excellent infrastructure with hospitals and health centers, several schools from pre-school to high school, polytechnic institutions, banks, small and large companies, and a very attractive shopping and commercial area.

-Once you get your residency card, all you need to do is register at the health centre closest to your home to obtain the user number, with which you can have access to Portugal's healthcare system.
+Once you get your residency card, you must register at the health centre closest to your home to obtain the user number, with which you can access Portugal’s healthcare system.

 You can find out more about residency options and how to apply, healthcare in Portugal, and registering with a doctor in our Living In Portugal As An Expat guide.

 According to the municipal authorities, there are 4 hospitals (public and private), 2 public health centres and 30 pharmacies in Setúbal.

 Private health insurance in Portugal is affordable with plans starting around €40 per person, giving you access to private hospitals and clinics.

 Some expats do prefer to have international health coverage.
-International health insurance can be quite expensive.
 To make sure you get the best value for money, compare international health insurance options from various providers to find the best deal.